GE shares fall on report that its finances are worse than disclosed

 The report says GE is insolvent and asserts that its industrial businesses have a working capital deficit of $20 billion.

-The report echoes the assertions of some of Wall Street’s more skeptical analysts who have long raised alarms about GE’s low cash flow, frequent accounting charges and writedowns and what they describe as opaque financial reports.
+The report echoes the assertions of some of Wall Street’s more skeptical analysts, who have long raised alarms about GE’s low cash flow, frequent accounting charges and writedowns and what they describe as opaque financial reports.

 The report adds that “GE’s $38 billion in accounting fraud amounts to over 40% of GE’s market capitalization, making it far more serious than either the Enron or WorldCom accounting frauds.”